General Distribution Requirement

-The distinction between Group A and Group B elective courses is made on methodological grounds.
-Group A courses are more theoretical, mathematical and abstract.
-Theorizing about human behavior in Group A courses, either formally or informally, generally starts with the assumption that people are rational (either fully or quasi) and that they attempt to maximize some objective function (utility, profit, etc.) subject to constraints.
+The distinction between Group E (economics) and Group B (business) elective courses is made on methodological grounds.
+Group E courses are more theoretical, mathematical and abstract.
+Theorizing about human behavior in Group E courses, either formally or informally, generally starts with the assumption that people are rational (either fully or quasi) and that they attempt to maximize some objective function (utility, profit, etc.) subject to constraints.
 If the course is more empirical in nature, hypothesis testing takes center stage.
 Group B courses generally fall under the category of business courses and while these courses are very important for our undergraduate economic majors, they are not central to the liberal arts economics core.

 Policy on Grades

-In order to be accepted into a 300-level course in the sequence, a student must have received a grade of C– or higher in all courses that are prerequisites for the course in question.
+In order to be accepted into any economics course, a student must have received a grade of C- or higher in all courses that are prerequisites for the course in question.

 The department offers independent study options in the form of independent projects, internships, preceptorships and Honors independent projects.
 For more information contact the department and review the Curriculum section of the catalog.

 The major in economics requires 1) a minimum of nine economics courses, 2) the department's capstone experience, and 3) two required courses in mathematics.
 Of the nine economics courses four are required courses: ECON 119 - Principles of Economics, ECON 361 - Intermediate Microeconomic Analysis, ECON 371 - Intermediate Macroeconomic Analysis, and ECON 381 - Introduction to Econometrics.
-Three of the remaining five courses must be from Group A (see Economics Major graph) and include: one course at the 200 level plus two additional courses, at least one of which must be numbered above 400.
-The final two courses can be exclusively from Group A or Group B or some combination of the two groups.
-Approved study-away economics courses fall into Group A and students can count up to two of these for the major.
+Three of the remaining five courses must be from Group E (economics) and include: one course at the 200 level plus two additional courses, at least one of which must be numbered above 400.
+The final two courses can be exclusively from Group E or Group B (business) or some combination of the two groups.
+Approved study-away economics courses fall into Group E and students can count up to two of these for the major.
 Similarly, approved business courses not taken at Macalester fall into Group B and students can count up to two of these toward the major requirements.

 Minimum grade of a C- is required for a course to count towards the economics major.

-The capstone experience requirement in economics may be satisfied by any one of the following: (a) completing a 400-level elective course that includes a significant research component (see the "Group E and B Elective Courses" document on the department web page for a list of eligible courses); (b) completing the Honors Seminar (ECON 444 - Honors Seminar) in the fall and defending an honors thesis in the spring; (c) conducting an independent project that includes a major paper; or (d) an honors thesis.
-(This capstone experience is in addition to the eight courses within the department required for the major and is to be undertaken during the senior year.)
+The capstone requirement in economics is satisfied by any one of the following: (a) completing a 400-level elective course that includes a significant research component (see the "Group E and B Elective Courses" document on the department web page for a list of eligible courses); (b) completing the Honors Seminar (ECON 444 - Honors Seminar) in the fall and defending an honors thesis in the spring; (c) conducting an independent project that includes a major paper.
+This capstone experience is in addition to the nine economics and two math courses required for the major and is to be undertaken during the senior year.

-Math courses required for an economics major are 1) MATH 237 - Multivariable Calculus or MATH 135 - Applied Calculus and 2) MATH 155 - Introduction to Statistical Modeling.
-The department recommends that students take MATH 237 and MATH 155 when possible.
+Math courses required for an economics major are 1) MATH 135 - Applied Multivariable Calculus I or MATH 137 - Applied Multivariable Calculus II and 2) MATH 155 - Introduction to Statistical Modeling.
+The department recommends that students take MATH 137when possible.